justinjm/gcp-bigquery-row-level-access/README.md

 While GCF is deploying, grant account access in 2 places

-1. the app engine default service account BigQuery permissions (you can remove/adjust this later) so that the cloud
+1. the app engine default service account BigQuery permissions  so that the cloud function can access BQ (you can remove/adjust this later):

 ```sh
 gcloud projects add-iam-policy-binding demos-vertex-ai \